 It’s an exciting time for the restaurant industry.
-Chefs are , 2019’s restaurant and drinks buzzwords are varied, and there are some wonderful technologies to look into.
+Chefs are experimenting with unique flavors, 2019’s restaurant and drinks buzzwords are varied, and there are some wonderful technologies to look into.
 Below, we share five of the best, most useful restaurant technologies to improve sales and streamline time-consuming tasks (like recording temperature).

 Virtual Reality Onboarding

-Training a new hire takes time and patience, whether it’s to be a or a .
+Training a new hire takes time and patience, whether it’s to be a server.
 One of the newest restaurant technologies tackles exactly this problem.
 Imagine the possibilities of combining virtual reality (VR) and human resources…what if you could train new hires without the risks and costs of a normal training session?

 Now you can.
 With a headset and customized software, restaurants can now train new employees with great success.